Hannah-Sten/TeXiFy-IDEA/Writerside/topics/Editing-a-LaTeX-file.md

 \end{document}
 ```

-You can also use relative paths, but no matter what path you use it _has_ to end in a forward slash `/`.
+> You can also use relative paths, but no matter what path you use it _has_ to end in a forward slash `/`.
-You also need to use forward slashes on Windows.
+> You also need to use forward slashes on Windows.
+>
+{style="note"}

 You can include multiple search paths by continuing the list, like `\includegraphics{{/path1/}{../path2/}}`.